Azure/azure-sdk/docs/policies/reviewprocess.md

 1. [Submit an issue](https://github.com/Azure/azure-sdk/issues/new/choose) to the [Architecture Board].
 If the service is pre-release and not yet publicly disclosed, use the private repository([azure-sdk-pr](https://github.com/Azure/azure-sdk-pr)).
 After creating the issue, email the [Architecture Board](mailto:adparch@microsoft.com) to communicate specific requests such as scheduling, invite lists, etc.
     - Ensure you provide all information (or direct links to the information) for ease of review.
-    - If this is an API review, ensure that API listings are published for review at lease 5 working days before the meeting with the board, allowing time for reviews and comments.
+    - If this is an API review, ensure that API listings are published for review at least 5 working days before the meeting with the board, allowing time for reviews and comments.
     - If this is an API review, also prepare several code samples for review showing how the client library is meant to be used by customers.
 An example of a good set of usage samples can be found [here](https://github.com/dotnet/corefx/issues/32588).
 2. A review with the entire board will be scheduled.
 3. After the review is completed, the architecture board will publish recommendations.